 Proposals should interest members of the Entrepreneurship Division, or fit its domain, which includes not only the phenomena of self-employment, small-business management, family business, new-venture formation, innovation, and firm growth but also more general ideas about the recognition, analysis, and exploitation of entrepreneurial opportunities; the nature of novelty, creativity, and innovativeness; and how individuals and groups exercise judgment under uncertainty.
 Sessions with standard paper presentations are more appropriate for traditional symposia.

 The title page must include the Academy submission system-assigned 5-digit submission number, title of the workshop (in Title Case), name of primary sponsor, and a list of other sponsors who might be interested in the workshop as well as an abstract (250 word maximum), one page explanation of why the workshop should be of interest to the ENT division, one page description of the PDW format, 1-3 page overview of the workshop.
 The page format requirements for all submissions is as follows: Times New Roman 12-point font, double-spaced, 1-inch (2.5cm) margin all around, and 8.5" x 11" page setting.
 The entire submission must be contained in ONE document and must be either .pdf, .doc, .docx, or .rtf format.
 Please note that if any of the above guidelines and formatting requirements are not met, the submission will not be reviewed.

 All named PDW participants must commit to participation in advance.
 All proposals require a statement indicating that all named participants have consented to participate in the PDW.
 The AOM’s “Rule of Three” for the PDW program is that “no one may submit or be associated with more than 3 PDW submissions; or appear in more than 3 PDW sessions during the preconference from Friday to Saturday, regardless of whether the sessions are held on-site or off-site.”

-See you in Vancouver!
+See you in Boston!